A Cheatsheet for User Interview and Follow Ups Questions

 Last but not least I sometimes ask people to complete a sentence.
 I also ask them to draw something like a process, how they recall the interface, etc. Some people are more visual thinkers than others so it can really help.
 How many times did you end up in a conversation where someone just said “wait let me show you” and started drawing a chart to explain to you? 🙂

-Neurodivergence, autism, open ended questions and the difficulty of predicting one’s own future
+Neurodivergence cultural differences with polite “could you” questions and the difficulty of predicting one’s own future.

 I had interesting discussions on how some of those open ended questions might be hard to answer for some neurodivergent users, including autistic people.
 I honestly need to dig further in that topic.
 I had discussions on twitter on how a polite “could/can you show me” question might be answered by “yes I can” by some people who might not get that the “could/can” is mostly politeness.